 - Available funding: As of June 2020, AMF held $112.2 million in funding.
 It had committed all but $4.2 million of this funding to support future distributions.

-- Spending opportunities: AMF has identified opportunities to spend up to $131.8 million, beyond what it has already committed, on LLIN distributions that will occur between now and late 2023.
+- Spending opportunities: AMF has identified opportunities to spend up to $131.8 million, beyond what it has already committed, on LLIN distributions that will occur in 2023.
 It will need to commit this funding between now and early 2022 to avoid delaying these distributions.

 - Expected funding: We project that by early 2022, AMF will have received an additional $90 million to support its work.